-Jerry became the first STUDENT LEGAL SERVICES ADVISOR at TWU on March 27, 2012.
-The TWU Legal Services Program is accepting appointments from TWU Students for free legal consultations.
+Jerry became the first student legal service advisor at TWU on March 27, 2012.
+The TWU Legal Services Program is accepting appointments from TWU students for free legal consultations.
 The program is offered through Student Life.

 Criminal Law, Board Certified by the Texas Board of Legal Specialization

 U.S. District Court Northern District of Texas, 1981